fluid-project/infusion-docs/src/documents/ModelRelay.md

 If any of these listeners have a [`priority`](Priorities.md) field attached to the listener declaration, the framework will sort all of these listeners globally across the entire model skeleton impacted by the change, before starting to notify them.

-### The Initial Transaction ###
+### The initial transaction ###

-Whenever a new model-bearing component (or an entire tree of model-bearing components) constructs, there will be a particular large style of update transaction known as an __initial transaction__.
+Whenever a new model-bearing component (or an entire tree of model-bearing components) constructs, there will be a particular, large style of update transaction known as an __initial transaction__.
-This is very similar to any other synchronisation transaction caused by a model relay update, although it will typically involve more data since all of the initial values of all the involved models must be taken into account &#8212; these result from any of the normal sources for component configuration, including [defaults](https://github.com/fluid-project/infusion/blob/infusion-1.5/src/framework/core/js/Fluid.js#L1519-L1539), user-supplied values, [distributed](IoCSS.md) options, etc..
-During the initial transaction, any declaratively registered listeners will observe all of the new models go through the transition from holding their primordial value of `undefined` to holding their correct synchronised initial values.
+This is very similar to any other synchronisation transaction caused by a model relay update, although it will typically involve more data since all of the initial values of all the involved models must be taken into account &#8212; these result from any of the normal sources for component configuration, including [defaults](https://github.com/fluid-project/infusion/blob/infusion-1.5/src/framework/core/js/Fluid.js#L1519-L1539), user-supplied values, [distributed](IoCSS.md) options, etc. During the initial transaction, any declaratively registered listeners will observe all of the new models go through the transition from holding their primordial value of `undefined` to holding their correct synchronised initial values.
 As with any other relay update transaction, this will appear to all the observers to occur in a single step even though from the point of view of the framework it may be a complex process involving many passes through the components.

 You can control which components have the default values for their models honoured and which ignored during the initial transaction, by using the directives `forward` and `backward` - these are discussed in the section
 [Controlling Propagation Through a Relay Rule](#controlling-propagation-through-a-relay-rule).

-## Implicit Model Relay style ##
+## Implicit model relay style ##

 This is the most straightforward style for setting up model relay.
 This takes the form of a simple [IoC Reference](IoCReferences.md) between one component's model and other.
 Here is a component which has a child component which sets up a model relay relationship with it: